Wyrdware/Portfolio/content/research/mosaic-classification.md

 ---
 date: '2025-05-07'
 title: 'The Utility of a Modular Framework: Evaluating Mosaic for Game Development'
-summary: "In this graduate thesis a taxonomy for Mosaic, along with select Character Controllers and Ability Systems, is presented contributing to an understanding of how modular design impacts production."
+summary: "This graduate thesis presents a taxonomy for Mosaic, Character Controllers, and Ability Systems, contributing to the broader understanding of how modular design impacts production."
 tags: ["mosaic", "modular", "game object model", "scalable development"]
 cover:
   image: "/images/paper-cover.png"